tomaspietravallo/sparkar-fdccc2020/index.md

-# Creating and Manipulating Multiple Scene Objects with Scripts in Spark AR
+# Creating and Manipulating Objects with Scripts in Spark AR

-> This tutorial is part of the 2020 Facebook Developer Circles Community Challenge, if you wish to read the entry you can do so [here](https://devpost.com/software/manipulating-multiple-scene-objects-with-scripts-in-spark-ar).
+This tutorial is part of the 2020 Facebook Developer Circles Community Challenge, if you wish to read the entry you may do so [here](https://devpost.com/software/manipulating-multiple-scene-objects-with-scripts-in-spark-ar).

 ## Overview 🔭
 In this tutorial, you will create an AR effect that creates and manipulates multiple objects by taking advantage of the power of scripts in Spark AR Studio.
 The filter will produce a slinky-eye trail that is always catching up to the user's face.
 The key things you will explore are: